tri-cods/html-css/lessons.md

 However, internet access is necessary if you plan on making your website available to the public.
 At the end of this workshop, we will briefly discuss [how to get your website from your local computer onto the internet](19-public.md).

+In our activities during this workshop we will focus on building locally-hosted websites.
+These are websites that you can open on your web browser, however, they only exist on your own device and are only accessible to you.
+Locally-hosted websites are not yet on the internet.

 # Opening Activity

 1. Open a web browser.
 (NOTE: please use Firefox or Chrome.
 Safari will not allow you to complete this activity.)
 2. Go to any website.
-The example below is from [paramajmera.github.io](http://paramajmera.github.io/)
+The example below is from [paramajmera.github.io](http://paramajmera.github.io/).
 3. Open the secondary menu (using a mouse, this would be the menu that opens when you right click on the page; on Mac computers, this is usually a two-finger tap on the track pad, or you can press the "control" button then click the track pad).
 4. Select ‘View Page Source’ from the dropdown menu.